-Bergenia is an easy-to-grow clump-forming perennial primarily grown as ground cover or as edging for walkways.
-This plant’s foliage appears as large rosettes of glossy, leathery, gently toothed dark-green leaves that are heart-shape at the base.
-When you rub these large leaves together, they sound like of a squeaking pig—hence the common name “pig squeak.”
-Deep-pink flowers are borne from April to May.
-The 10x8-inch leaves are often used in floral arrangements.
+Bergenia is an easy-to-grow, clump-forming perennial primarily grown as a groundcover or as edging for walkways.
+This plant’s foliage appears as large rosettes of glossy, leathery, gently toothed, dark-green leaves that are heart-shape at the base.
+When you rub these large leaves together, they sound like a squealing pig, hence the common name “pig squeak.”
+Deep-pink flowers appear from the center of the foliage rosettes in April and May.

 Fall's cooler nights prompt bergenia's foliage to take on a striking purple-bronze color.
-During winter, the evergreen foliage becomes more intensely burgundy, and in milder winters can look good year 'round.
-In April small dark-pink flowers bloom on the plant in dense loose branching clusters (panicles) on thick stems.
+During winter, the evergreen foliage becomes more intensely burgundy, and in milder winters can look good year round.
+In April, small dark-pink flowers bloom on the plant in loose branching clusters (panicles) on thick stems.

 Bergenia Care Must-Knows

 Bergenia tolerates a wide range of lighting conditions, but part shade to full shade suit it best.
 Although this evergreen perennial grows well in average, well-drained soil, moist humus-rich soil provides maximum growth and bloom power.
 Once established, bergenia is drought-tolerant, but appreciates supplemental watering during extended dry spells.
 Bergenia is usually problem- and pest-free, but keep an eye out for slug damage.

 This perennial is considered evergreen in the South, while in more northern states it may suffer winter damage.
 Protect this plant from strong, cold winter winds to prevent its evergreen leaves from losing too much moisture.
 Remove any damaged foliage and spent flowering stems in late winter or early spring, but leave living foliage alone.